orb-lang/helm/doc/md/design/dramatis-personae.md

 their state; coroutines as well\.

 I see no reason to declare the other types to be "primitives", because Lua semantics don't require it\.
-The fact that we can't say `(2):times(print, "hello")` is a matter of syntax\.
-I'll grant you, it would be pretty cool if we could\!
+The fact that we can't say `(2):times(print, is effectively an implementation detail\.
+I'll grant you, it would be
+"hello")` pretty cool if we could\!
 We can control the meaning of `2 + tab` with metamethods, that's good enough\.

 So sometimes it's quite sensible to refer to a table as an "object", when